Primary election on as planned, or request an early ballot now

-The May 12 primary election will happen as planned, despite social distancing orders, but Saline County Clerk and Election Commissioner Daryl Fikar expects more people to vote early to avoid crowded pollin stations.
+The May 12 primary election will happen as planned, despite social distancing orders, but Saline County Clerk and Election Commissioner Daryl Fikar expects more people to vote early to avoid crowded polling stations.

 Though the polls will be open May 12 for the state of Nebraska, people have the option to mail in their votes instead—but they have to apply for a ballot first.